ServiceStackApps/typescript-redux/README.md

 > Demo: [/typescript-redux/example07/](http://servicestackapps.github.io/typescript-redux/example07/)

-One point worth highlighting is that our top-level App is only ever rendered once as it's not contained within a high-level component changing state with `setState()` triggering re-rendering.
+One point worth highlighting is that our top-level App is only ever rendered once as it's not contained within a parent component using `setState()` to modify state and trigger re-rendering.
 As a result we need to wrap our ColorPicker into a Redux-aware ColorWrapper which also maps our Redux state to its Component properties as well as translating the `onChange` callback into dispatching the appropriate Redux action.